Site icon View from La Vila

 Rice cooked in a wood oven (arroz al horno de leña).
 Prepared in an earthenware bowl, it’s a typical country rice dish.
 No fish or seafood involved.

-Try also fideuà, cooked the same way as paella, but with noodles instead of rice.
+Try also fideuà, cooked the same way as an arroz a banda/paella, but with noodles instead of rice.
 A dish originally from Gandia up the coast towards Valencia.

 Different rice styles: seco, caldoso or meloso

-So those are the main arroz dishes on offer – but there’s one further choice to make.
+Enough about the noodle – back to the rice.
+There’s one further choice to make when you order.
 In the better rice restaurants, you will be asked whether you want your arroz/paella prepared in seco, caldoso or meloso style.

-Arroz seco (literally, “dry rice”) is the classic rice dish that most people go for – including me – so called because the rice has absorbed all the fish stock.
+Arroz seco (literally, “dry rice”) is the classic rice dish that most people go for – including (usually) me.
+It’s so called because the rice has absorbed all the fish stock and there’s no liquid left in the pan.

 Then there’s arroz caldoso, best translated as rice served in a thick stock or broth (the caldo).
 There’s also arroz meloso, which is creamier.